Alison Gourdie (memorial at Felagie cottage, Braemar)

 In 1974, Alison was a Patrol Leader in the 1st Cults Girl Guides and received her Queen’s Badge – the highest achievement in guiding, requiring community service, outdoor challenges and the development of personal skills.

-In 1976, Alison left Albyn School for Girls, receiving her Duke of Edinburgh Gold Award – another great accomplishment.
+In 1975, Alison left Albyn School for Girls.
+In 1976, she received her Duke of Edinburgh Gold Award – another great accomplishment.
 She even attended a ceremony at Holyrood Place to receive her certificate.

 In 1981, Alison graduated from Aberdeen University with a medical degree and began work at Aberdeen Royal Infirmary.
 Throughout the 1980s, she developed her career in both Scotland and England, working in Monklands District General Hospital, Perth Royal Infirmary, North Manchester General Hospital, Edinburgh Royal Infirmary, and Pinderfields General Hospital, as well as becoming a Fellow of the Royal College of Surgeons.